 Triathlons aren't just long races; they are a test of an athlete's drive and endurance.
 Once a person completes a triathlon, it usually sparks an obsession.

 Some athletes try to improve their performance by determining their maximal oxygen consumption, or VO2 max.
-How do you find this out, and what does this number really mean?
+How do you determine this number, and what does it really mean anyway?

 Yoga for triathletes pushes a combination of strength, flexibility and concentration into its routines.
 The idea is to build up the core muscle groups.
 Are you using yoga to prepare for the next competition?